jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 ]

 = What is OIT?
 OIT is a medical treatment for food allergies that helps patients gradually gain tolerance to the allergen.
-By slowly giving tiny amounts of the allergen and then slowly increasing the dose over time, the body gradually becomes used to the allergen. _Eventually over ~2 years, the body becomes trained to tolerate doses of the allergen it previously could not_.
+By slowly giving tiny amounts of the allergen and then slowly increasing the dose over time, the body gradually becomes used to the allergen. _In other words, the body becomes trained to tolerate doses of the allergen it previously could not_.

 *OIT has two main phases:*

-1. *Phase 1: Build-up.* Starting with a _tiny_ daily dose, every 2-4 weeks we slowly increase the dose until we reach a maintenance dose (usually a bit less than a serving size).
+1. *Phase 1: Build-up.* Starting with a _*tiny*_ daily dose, every 2-4 weeks we slowly increase the dose until we reach a maintenance dose (usually a bit less than a serving size).
 This takes 6 - 12 months.
 2. *Phase 2: Maintenance.* Once you reach the maintenance dose, it will be eaten daily for 12 months.
+#v(0.5em)
 // --- CETZ DIAGRAM: OIT PHASES ---
 // https://www.csaci.ca/wp-content/uploads/2020/02/Key-concepts-teaching-tool.pdf
 #figure(